 Solution: Repair the Blocks

 To fix this issue, the first step is to mark these blocks as corrupted for the system so that it can recognize them and then start performing repairs on these blocks.
 To get a list of the blocks, run the command below:

-The “No space left on device” occurs due to corrupted blocks on the disk or due to deleted files taking up the space.
-This can be resolved by performing a daemon-reload on your system which will free up all the occupied space for deleted files or you can use the fsck command to mark corrupted storage blocks.
-Here, you have learned the reasoning behind this error and also the methods that can be used to resolve it.
+The “No space left on device” error occurs due to corrupted blocks on the disk or due to deleted files taking up space.
+This can be resolved by performing a daemon reload on your system.
+It will free up all the occupied space for deleted files or you can use the “e2fsck” command to mark corrupted storage blocks.
+Here, you have learned the reasoning behind this error and the methods that can be used to resolve it.